 We do encourage interaction between our users to facilitate data and knowledge sharing.
 For this purpose, a public folder is available so you can easily exchange data, codes, … with another VM user.

-You can request a Virtual Machine in a couple of minutes.
-As soon as your VM is setup (approx. after 24 hours), you'll receive 4 CPU’s, 8 GBytes of RAM memory and 80 GB of HDD disk space to get you started with a Linux operating system (CentOS), and this completely free of charge.
+Setting up a Virtual Machine will take about one working day.
+You'll receive 4 CPU's, 5 GBytes of RAM memory and 80 GB of HDD disk space to get you started, and this completely free of charge.

-- Use your Terrascope or PROBA-V distribution portal account to login.
-Or request a login if necessary.
+- Use your Terrascope account or request a login if necessary.

-- Request an OpenStack Virtual Machine at the Terrascope Virtual Machine website
+- Request an OpenStack Virtual Machine in the Services section of the website.

 As soon as you're all set, you’ll have access to the complete Terrascope data archive as well as a powerful set of tools and libraries to work with the data (e.g. SNAP toolbox, GRASS GIS, QGIS) or to develop-debug test applications (R, Python or Java).